ObolNetwork/obol-docs/docs/testnet.md

 The core output from this testnet was a significant number of public cluster running and public feedback collected.

-This was an unincentivised testnet and formed the basis for us to figure out a Sybil resistance mechanism.
+This was an unincentivized testnet and formed the basis for us to figure out a Sybil resistance mechanism.

 **Participants:** Obol Community